jd-velasquezr/jd-velasquezr/README.md

-# 👋 Hi there!
-Welcome to my GitHub.
+# 👋 Welcome to my GitHub.
 My name is David!

 I'm an **Electronics Engineer** and currently a **Master’s student in Intelligent Systems and Robotics** at the **University of Essex**, where I'm also an active member of the **School of Computer Science and Electronic Engineering (CSEE)**.